KnoxPolk2002/Documentation-Project/TF2 Documentation ~ Main.md

 ![Macdown Screenshot](https://i.ytimg.com/vi/han3AfjH210/maxresdefault.jpg)

+Demoman is one of the more strategic characters in TF2.
+The grenades he fires are able to deal massive amounts of damage to enemy players, even if they were not the primary target.
+His sticky grenades also allow for one to cover alter routes the enemy team may take, blocking their pathes and leading to many players dying if hidden well enough.

+##### Weapons

+* Demoman's primary weapon is his basic Grenade Launcher; Useful for inflicting huge amounts of damage on enemies wihtout having to aim as carefully.
+* His secondary weapon is his Sticky Grenade Launcher; Letting him carefully place grenades that will explode once an enemy is in close proximity.
+* Finally his melee is his Scrumpy Bottle; similar to other melee weapons, it is useful for dealing reasonable damage from a close range.

 If you want to see more of Demoman's personality, click **[here](https://youtu.be/han3AfjH210)** to view the Meet the Demoman trailer.

 ## Heavy
 The Heavy Weapons Guy, more commonly known as the Heavy, is a towering hulk of a man hailing from the USSR.
 He is the largest and possibly most dangerous class in Team Fortress 2.
 Boasting the most default health and devastating firepower from his trusty Minigun, the Heavy is no pushover.

 ![Macdown Screenshot](https://i.ytimg.com/vi/jHgZh4GV9G0/maxresdefault.jpg)

+Heavy's name pretty much speaks for itself.
+Heavy is the character with the most health in the game along with one of the highest damage outputs.
+Heavy is the class you want on the front lines to deal damage and take hits.
+He is, however, the slowest of all the classes, so if you are out in the open for too long, you may run out of health.
+However, when paired with a Medic, Heavy's is a bit more difficult to take down.

+##### Weapons

+* His primary fire is his Minigun; This fully-automatic machine gun shoots at a rapid pace and deals considerable damage, but is a little slow to aim.
+* Heavy's secondary weapon is the Shotgun; similar to other class's secondaries, it is good with dealing a lot of damage from a close distance.
+* Then his melee weapon is not even a weapon, it's his Fists; using your fists allows you to deal damage from close range but leaves you even more open than usual.

 If you want to see more of Heavy's personality, click **[here](https://youtu.be/jHgZh4GV9G0)** to view the Meet the Heavy trailer.